crowdsecurity/php-cs-bouncer/docs/complete-guide.md

 Discover the CrowdSec Bouncer Library for PHP.

-Here is the complete guide to learning how to use the [Bouncer CrowdSec library developed in PHP](https://github.com/crowdsecurity/php-cs-bouncer).
+Here is the complete guide to learn how to use the [Bouncer CrowdSec library developed in PHP](https://github.com/crowdsecurity/php-cs-bouncer).

 > Goal: At the end of this guide, you will master: